Save more than 50% on OzempicGet started for free

-Starting weight loss medication is an exciting new step in your weight management journey, but it can also feel overwhelming.
-If you’re considering or have recently been prescribed semaglutide (also known as Ozempic or Wegovy), you might have questions about the dosing process.
-Let’s walk through what weight loss treatment with Felix looks like and what you need to know about semaglutide dosing.
+Starting medication is an exciting new step in your weight management journey, but it can also feel overwhelming.
+If you’re considering or have recently been prescribed semaglutide (also known as Ozempic, Wegovy, Rybelsus or generic semaglutide), you might have questions about the dosing process.
+Let’s walk through what weight management treatment with Felix looks like and what you need to know about semaglutide dosing.

 How your semaglutide prescription will work at Felix